dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

 - nexus
 - npm
 - sdlc
-summary: An overview of the tools available to do dependency licence & version checks with NPM.
+summary: An overview of the tools available to do dependency license & version checks with NPM.
 date: 2020-03-26 22:57
 slug: licence-and-version-checks-the-manual-way-npm
 ---
 Throughout this series of blog posts I am looking at how to manage third party dependencies in the software development lifecycle.
-Before we get into how to automate the process of checking library licences and checking if they are up to date, it is worth looking at how to do this yourself.
+Before we get into how to automate the process of checking library licenses and checking if they are up to date, it is worth looking at how to do this yourself.

 In this blog post I will look at the tools available for scanning an Angular application, which would also work for any type of project using NPM.